ZakkFast/DevResources/README.md

 # Intro
 <pre>
 Let's be honest.
 This stuff can be rough.
-There's is a lot to learn when you are first starting out.<br>
+There's is a lot to learn when you are first starting out.
 The good news is that there are plenty of amazing resources at you finger tips.
-I've decided to keep <br>
-a log of all the videos, forum posts, and tech blogs that I have found helpful in my dev journey so <br>
+I've decided to keep a log of all the videos, forum posts, and tech blogs that I have found helpful in my dev journey so far.
-far.
 I plan to keep this updated from time to time as I learn about new tech.
-So without further ado,<br>
-check out the list below and start building amazing things!
+So without further ado, check out the list below and start building amazing things!
 </pre>
 <hr>